rafalab/misc/us-excess-mortality-analysis.md

-# Using the excessmort package to generate expeected versus observed
+# Plotting expeected versus observed mortality with the excessmort
-mortality plots
+prackage
 Rafael A. Irizarry

 ## Introduction